brooklynrail/brooklynrail-platform/content/events/2023/06/nam-june-paik-moon-is-the-oldest-tv-2023.md

 ---
 title: "Nam June Paik: Moon is the Oldest TV (2023)"
 deck: Directed by Amanda Kim
-summary: Join us for a virtual screening.
-Register to receive a 24-hour access link and password to the film.
+summary: Join us for a virtual screening hosted on Kinema.
+Click “Get Tickets” at the Register button above to create a Kinema account and watch this film.
 people:
   - person: amanda-kim
 date: 2023-07-03T00:00:00-0500